Skip to main content Skip to main content

 Stephanie Russo, MD, PhD

-Pediatric Hand and Peripheral Nerve Surgeon
+Co-Director, Brachial Plexus Treatment Center; Pediatric Hand and Peripheral Nerve Surgeon

-Dr. Russo is a pediatric hand and peripheral nerve surgeon at Akron Children’s Hospital, where she’s been practicing since 2021.
+Dr. Russo is a pediatric hand and peripheral nerve surgeon at Akron Children’s, where she’s been practicing since 2021.
 She earned her doctorate from the University of Delaware in Newark, Del. and her medical degree from Drexel University College of Medicine in Philadelphia, Pa.
 She completed a residency in orthopedic surgery at the University of Pittsburgh Medical Center – Hamot in Erie, Pa.
 She went on to complete a hand, nerve and microsurgery fellowship at Washington University in St. Louis, Mo. and a pediatric hand and upper extremity surgery fellowship at Shriners Hospital for Children in Philadelphia, Pa.
 Dr. Russo has a special interest in brachial plexus injuries, congenital hand differences, spinal cord injuries, spasticity and injuries or illnesses affecting peripheral nerves.
-She is board eligible by the American Board of Orthopaedic Surgery and is a member of the American Society for Surgery of the Hand, American Society for Peripheral Nerve, Ruth Jackson Orthopaedic Society, among others.
+She is board certified by the American Board of Orthopaedic Surgery and is a member of the American Society for Surgery of the Hand, American Society for Peripheral Nerve, Ruth Jackson Orthopaedic Society, among others.
 Dr. Russo is active in research and academia, and has contributed to dozens of professional publications, presentations and research projects.

 Orthopedics